How Does An Alternator Work?

 Alternator Cost: Alternator Replacement Costs

 You notice signs of a dying alternator and decide to get your alternator replaced, but how much does it cost?
 Before we can answer that question, there are a few factors to consider when finding the price of an alternator replacement.
 If you are looking to replace the alternator yourself, you are looking at anywhere between $30 to upwards of $1000 for the alternator alone.
-The price, of course, depends on your car model and the required alternator type or model.
+The price, of course, depends on your vehicle model and the required alternator type or model.
 If you decide to take your vehicle to a mechanic to replace your alternator, it will cost around $300 to $1000, for the labor and cost of the part.
-This depends on a re-manufactured vs new alternator, car model and required alternator type or model.
+This depends on a re-manufactured vs new alternator, vehicle model and required alternator type or model.
 A re-manufactured alternator will typically cost you between $300 to $500, while a new alternator can cost you anywhere between $500 to $1000 or more.